imbikrampal/bikrampal.github.io/_pages/cv.md

     <figcaption>This is an example for different initial conditions inspired from different fractal structures and their numerical simulation using 2D Navier–Stokes equation.</figcaption>
   </figure>

   <p>What makes this research particularly fascinating is the blend of physics, numerical analysis, and high-performance computing.
-The nonlinear term in the Navier–Stokes equations,</p>
+The nonlinear term in the Navier–Stokes equations, <em>(u · ∇)u</em>,</p>

-  <p><em>(u · ∇)u</em>,</p>

   <p>is responsible for energy transfer across scales and is also the source of mathematical complexity and chaos.
 I use spectral and finite-difference methods to discretize these terms and apply time integration schemes such as Runge–Kutta methods to evolve the velocity and pressure fields in time.
-Special care is taken in ensuring numerical stability through CFL conditions and in satisfying the incompressibility constraint</p>

-  <p><em>∇ · u = 0</em>.</p>
+Special care is taken in ensuring numerical stability through CFL conditions and in satisfying the incompressibility constraint <em>∇ · u = 0</em>.</p>

   <p>An exciting avenue in my work has been the visualization of <strong>energy spectra</strong> and <strong>intermittency</strong>.
 The energy spectrum <em>E(k)</em>, where <em>k</em> denotes the wavenumber, provides insights into how kinetic energy is distributed across scales.
-For instance, in fully developed turbulence, the inertial subrange is expected to follow the</p>
+For instance, in fully developed turbulence, the inertial subrange is expected to follow the <em>E(k) ∼ k<sup>−5/3</sup></em></p>

-  <p><em>E(k) ∼ k<sup>−5/3</sup></em></p>

   <p>power law.
 Deviations from this, particularly in high-resolution simulations, point to anisotropy or the effects of coherent structures.</p>